VerifyTests/Verify/docs/mdsource/build-server.source.md

     script: 'echo ##vso[task.setvariable variable=publishverify]Yes'
 ```

-Since the PublishBuildArtifacts step in DevOps does not allow a wildcard we need stage the 'received' files before publishing them:
+Since the PublishBuildArtifacts step in DevOps does not allow a wildcard it is necessary to need stage the 'received' files before publishing:

 ```yaml
 - task: CopyFiles@2